omarieclaire/clojure-scala-cantrips/README.md

 }
 ```

-Looking at the interface above, there are two ways of accessing the provided functionality; either using the static methods on `TestClass` or using the instance methods on `TestClass$`.
+Looking at the interface above there are two ways of accessing the provided functionality; either using the static methods on `TestClass` or using the instance methods on `TestClass$`.
 As far as I tested either way results in identical outcomes.
 Even the mutable state is shared between these two classes, which would be the expectation of a consumer who is oblivious to the internals of Scala.
 This is demonstrated below;

 *[object-members.clj](src/object_members/clojure.clj)* *`make run-object-members`*
 ```clojure